jsmat0m/Yanime-API/README.md

-# <p align="center">📺 Yanime-API</p>
+# <p align="center">📺 NekoTV-API</p>

 <div align="center">
-    Yanime-API is a RESTful API that utilizes web scraping to fetch anime content from hianimez.to.
+    NekoTV-API is a RESTful API that utilizes web scraping to fetch anime content from hianimez.to.
 It provides endpoints to retrieve anime details, episodes, and streaming links.
 </div>
 <br/>